Introduction to the Book of Isaiah

 The book of Isaiah should be interpreted in the context of all the books of the writing prophets.
 See Interpretation Hints and Challenges for the Major and Minor Prophets for additional info including links to supplementary articles on the prophets, the various utilized literary genres, and applications for new covenant Christians.

 Isaiah’s predictive prophesies included some that were fulfilled during his lifetime, thus ratifying his status as a true prophet (Dt 18:14-21).
 The prophet however, also shared visions of future events that would not occur until after his death, and still others that have yet to be fulfilled in our present day.
 Two major challenges common to many of the biblical prophets concern the “predicting the future” aspect of prophecy, namely “when will the fulfillment occur” and “will the fulfillment be literal or symbolic”.
-See “Two Prediction Fulfillment Challenges” in our Prophecy and Apocalyptic Literature article for further discussion of these challenges.
+See “Two Prediction Fulfillment Challenges” in our Prophecy and Apocalyptic Literature article for further discussion of these difficulties.

 We've already noted the challenge to the book’s author, unity, and date of writing by the usual modern liberal critics.
 This is a common challenge to most prophetic books that correctly predict future events.
 As we mentioned in the “Author and Date” section above, their objections are based on their erroneous anti-supernaturalism belief that these writings are merely products of men rather than being inspired by an all-knowing, eternal God.